jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 ### Task 2 - Assign a phone number to Isaiah Langer

 Before a user can make calls, they need a phone number.
-In this task you will assign the phone number you ordered earlier to Alex Wilber.
+In this task you will assign the phone number you ordered earlier to Isaiah Langer.

-1. You are still signed in to CLIENT01 as “Lab User” and have the **Microsoft** **Teams** **admin center** open as **Katie Jordan**.
+1. You are still signed in to MS720-CLIENT01 as “Admin” and have the **Microsoft Teams** **admin center** open as **Katie Jordan**.

 2. Select **Voice** and the **Phone numbers** tab.